abijosh/BGx/Readme.md

 ## BGx Graphics Framework

-This is what happens when we different things very much
+This is what happens when we love stuffs
 1) libGDX (https://libgdx.badlogicgames.com)
 2) C++